Harry-Chen/TrivialKV/README.md

 # TrivialKV

-A naive key-value database as the project of Storage Technology Foundations course.
+A naive key-value Database as the project of Storage Technology Foundations course.

 ## Build